mlopes/dotfiles/.xmonad/README.md

 * `Win+t`: Push floating window back into tiling
 * `Win+,`: Increment number of windows in master window area
 * `Win+.`: Decrement number of windows in master window area
-* `Win+q`: Restart xmonad.
+* `Win+q`: Reload xmonad.
 This reloads xmonad configuration, does not logout
 * `Win+Shift+q`: Quit xmonad and logout
 * `Win+[1-9]`: Switch to workspace 1-9, depending on which number was pressed
 * `Win+Shift+[1-9]`: Send focused window to workspace 1-9